ripple/opensource.ripple.com/docs/xls-68-sponsored-fees-and-reserves/references/ledger-entries/updated-ledger-entries.md

 - `DID`
 - Any other ledger entry type that contributes to an account's owner reserve.

+{% admonition type="info" name="Note" %}
+NFTs are stored in `NFTokenPage` objects, not as individual ledger entries.
+When sponsoring NFTs, the `Sponsor` field applies to the entire `NFTokenPage`, which can hold up to 32 NFTs.
+All NFTs within a sponsored page share the **same** sponsor.
+{% /admonition %}

 ## AccountRoot Updates

 ### Example JSON